SolarFramework/SolAR/README.md

 * git clone the project

-After that, open a Bash and execute following command lines :
+After that, open a Bash to initialize and update submodule recursively  :

-* git submodule init

-* git submodule update --remote
+* `git submodule update --init --recursive --remote`